 How critical thinking can help problem solving?

 Now, what is the link between critical thinking and problem solving?
 As mentioned earlier, problem solving is the result of critical thinking.
 It involves analyzing a situation in depth, discovering its sources, narrowing down upon the best possible solution, and implementing it effectively.
 Its main goal is to overcome an obstacle by finding the most suitable solution to a problem.
 Critical thinking facilitates this process, and thus facilitates problem solving, leading to better, more efficient solutions.
-We will talk about problem solving in depth when we discuss advanced critical thinking in the upcoming modules.
+If you are wondering how to improve problem solving skills, we will talk about it in depth when we discuss advanced critical thinking in the upcoming modules.
 We will also cover the process of problem-solving step by step, and discuss a few effective methodologies to develop those skills.

 Developing critical thinking skills helps make better decisions and rationally apply the available information to achieve the best possible results in a situation.
 It relates to our thought processes, affects how we make decisions and use our judgment, and enables us to take action to solve problems.